ArchivesPortalEuropeFoundation/apeEAC-CPF/README.md

 # apeEAC-CPF
 March 2019:
 This repository is meant for maintenance of apeEAC-CPF, the profile of EAC-CPF currently used in the Archives Portal Europe (APE).
-Change requests to the schema or the conversion to apeEAC-CPF from loacl EAC-CPF formats can be added here.
+Change requests to the schema or the conversion to apeEAC-CPF from local EAC-CPF formats can be added here.

 The Working Group on Standards (WGoS) will then include these change requests in their monthly meetings, usually held on the third
 Tuesday each month.
 WGoS will then decide on the best way to address the issue (either by a change of schema or a change of conversion